franke-hub/SDL/src/cpp/lib/pub/README.md

 ----

-PUB (public) is the currently preferred include library, found in ../../inc/pub.
-This subdirectory contains the implementation code.
+PUB (public) is the currently preferred include library.
+The interfaces are in ../../inc/pub and this subdirectory contains the implementation code.
-It contains updated versions of certain COM library functions with improved performance and usability characteristics as well as additional functions.
+It contains updated versions of certain COM library functions with improved performance and usability characteristics as well as additional function.

 ## USAGE NOTE
 There is no attempt to keep interfaces consistent across time, but we do